-Two new reports advance understanding of the distributed cloud and communications system as well as trust, security and resilience for 6G systems.
+Two new reports advance understanding of the distributed cloud and communications systems as well as trust, security and resilience for 6G systems.

 Trust, Security and Resilience for 6G Systems.
 There is an imminent need to eliminate all single points of failure and to architect a network based on zero-trust principles to provide users high levels of reliability along with attention to availability, functional safety and privacy.
 6G technologies will accommodate these needs more effectively, even as the industry continues to innovate on standalone 5G systems to meet immediate concerns associated with earlier design choices.
 This new report presents five research directions to aid in establishing trust, security and resilience for 6G systems: Security Assurance and Defense, Confidential Computing, Secure Identities and Protocols, Service Availability and Post-Quantum Cryptography.